 Data will be collected and, where appropriate, disclosed in accordance with these procedures.

-- Personal data will be collected when anyone applies to become a member of MissionAssist.
-The data will include personal details of identification and contact information; work experience, hobbies and training and any service in churches or other Christian organisations.
-It will not include sensitive data regarding racial or ethnic origin, political opinions, genetic or biometric data, details regarding health or sexual orientation.
+- Personal data will be collected when anyone applies to become a volunteer with MissionAssist.
+The data may include personal details of identification and contact information; work experience, hobbies and training and any service in churches or other Christian organisations.
+It will not include sensitive data regarding racial or ethnic origin, political opinions, genetic or biometric data, or details regarding health or sexual orientation.
 It will, however, include information about religious beliefs as MissionAssist is founded on the basis of Christian beliefs which constitute the very purpose of its existence and motivation.
-All members will be asked to give clear assent to its Statement of Belief and stated Objectives.
+All members will be asked to give clear assent to its Statement of Belief and stated objectives.

 - Brief identification and contact details will be recorded when anyone registers on the Members’ Pages of the MissionAssist website.

-- A record of service will also be kept in relation to every member of MissionAssist and whatever details may be required by the tax authorities in relation to financial giving by individuals.
+- A record of service will also be kept in relation to all volunteers and members of MissionAssist and whatever details may be required by the tax authorities in relation to financial giving by individuals.

 - From time to time, advertising material, magazines and other communications may be sent out by email or post to members or anyone who has requested this information.
 Recipients will be given the opportunity to “unsubscribe” from these communications at any time.

 Information may be disclosed in accordance with the specified purposes for which it is kept.
 This includes notification to other members of contact details or other information that is required in order to carry out the functions and services of the charity.
 It may also include external agencies if this is required for the effective provision of a service.
 Where any member is in any doubt as to whether information may be disclosed, advice should be sought from the appropriate service coordinator, from the Director of Information Technology or any other member of the leadership team.